3.1 District Structure

 3.4.2 Administrative Funds

-- Office and technology expenses
+- Office expenses are eligible administrative expenses.

-- Field equipment
+- Field equipment is an eligible administrative expense.

 - Aggregate testing